 Select Wines

-The first wines Spoto produced were a Cabernet Sauvignon or a red blend.
+The first wines Spoto produced were a Cabernet Sauvignon and red blend.
 Stuart decided it would be nice to have several lighter style wines to pour at events and make available to club members.
 He typically alternates between making a small production Pinot Noir and a Chardonnay each year.

+The 2012 Spoto Family Wines Oakville Cuvée, affectionately titled “Judy Ann,” is a sophisticated and emotionally resonant wine crafted as a Merlot-based blend of all five major Bordeaux varietals.
+This particular bottling is part of a tradition where Spoto names a specific wine after a family member each year.
+In 2012, the cuvée was dedicated to Stuart’s aunt, Judy Ann, who passed away from lymphoma.
+Beyond the quality in the glass, the wine serves a philanthropic purpose, as a portion of the proceeds from its sale is donated to Dr. Joseph Tuscano’s Research Laboratory at the UC Davis Medical Center.
+These funds support the critical search for a non-toxic cure for lymphoma, making every bottle a contribution toward a deeply personal and noble cause.
 This wine initially shows an earthiness on the bouquet along with ripe notes of raspberry and blackberry.
-Aromatically this wine is very generous showcasing rich mostly darker fruit aromas.
+Aromatically this wine is very highly showcasing rich mostly darker fruit aromas.
 And a touch of brown chocolate.
-It is rounded on the entry showing flavors of black cherry and hints of black licorice.
-Good acidity – the tannins linger for some time but are delicate and well-integrated into the finish.
-This is a pleasing easy-to-drink wine that begs for another sip.
+It is rounded on the entry offering flavors of black cherry and hints of black licorice.
+Lively acidity.
+The tannins linger for some time but are delicate and well-integrated into the finish.
+This is a pleasing easy-to-drink wine that immediately begs for another sip.

 Stuart introduced an Oakville Malbec to Premier Napa Valley (an annual wine auction held for trade – restaurants and wine retailers) held in February 2015.
 Oakville is certainly known for its premium and pricy Cabernet Sauvignons so when a different varietal is presented from this AVA it can strike up some interest.
 This is probably the most expensive bottle of Napa Malbec yet – a wine shop purchased this lot for their clients in Southern California for what was equivalent $250/bottle.